mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 ## Labels
 Labels are the other top level units of assembly code.
-A label attaches a symbol to an address in the the assembly code itself and are purely an assembly language construct, they generate no code, and indeed machine code has no real concept of labels at all.
+A label attaches a symbol to an address in the assembly code itself and are purely an assembly language construct, they generate no code, and indeed machine code has no real concept of labels at all.

 During assembly, labels update the state to map the label symbol to the current instruction counter with `add_label` on the state object.